Jhonisnotreal/Jhonisnotreal/README.md

 ### Hi there 👋

-I'm Jhon and I'm a data scientist 🚀💫✨
+I'm Jhon, a data scientist 🚀💫✨ with a passion for deep learning and Linux.
+I thrive on new challenges and risky ventures, constantly seeking opportunities to expand my expertise.
+I'm particularly enthusiastic about statistical methods and complex algorithms 🤖💘.

 ![neural networks mamalon](https://github.com/Jhonisnotreal/Jhonisnotreal/assets/110693901/70a21747-5116-46c6-8a39-e235827ddb76)